THE DEFENCE OF PROCYON III

 They are trying to win the space-naval battle in the Procyon system against the Meld.
 Their ships also carry Marines which can be sent to the planet’s surface to help with the evacuation.

-Gameplay mechanisms: hand construction/hand management, randomness mitigation, resource management.
+Gameplay mechanisms: turn programming, randomness mitigation, resource management.

 Dávid Turczi is an experienced game designer from Hungary, living in Leiden, Netherlands.